Raaz-e-Ulfat

 Raaz-e-Ulfat (رازِ اُلفت) is a Pakistani romantic drama television series premiered on Geo Entertainment on 7 April 2020.
 It is written by Maha Malik, produced by Abdullah Kadwani and Asad Qureshi under 7th Sky Entertainment and directed by Siraj-ul-Haque.
 It features Shehzad Sheikh, Yumna Zaidi, Komal Aziz Khan and Gohar Rasheed in the lead roles.
 The supporting cast include Arisha Razi, Hina Khawaja Bayat, Seemi Pasha and Tara Mahmood.
-It is the story of Mushk, a young and innocent girl who belongs to a conservative family as her life is governed and determined by her father Iftikar Ali.
+It is the story of Mushk, a young and innocent girl from a conservative family whose life is governed by her father Iftikhar Ali.
 Mushk has no choice other than following the principles set by her father until she meets Sehba and her life changes forever.

 It received praise for Zaidi and Aziz's performance as protagonist and antagonist respectively.
 It is digitally available to stream on YouTube and in some countries on VIU App.
+In India, it is telecasting on Atrangii TV Channel and streaming digitally on Atrangii App.